Mexico City Metro Line 1

 Mexico City Metro Line 1 is one of the twelve Metro lines operating in Mexico City, Mexico.
 Officially inaugurated in 1969, it was the first metro line to be built in the country.
 Its identifying color is pink, and it runs west–east.

-Juanacatlán, Tacubaya, and Observatorio, Chapultepec, Sevilla, Insurgentes, Cuauhtémoc, Balderas, and Salto del Agua stations are currently closed for reconstruction.

 The line is built under several avenues: Parque Lira, Pedro Antonio de los Santos, Circuito Interior, Avenida de los Insurgentes, Avenida Chapultepec, Arcos de Belén, Balderas, Eje Central Lázaro Cárdenas, José María Izazaga, Isabel la Católica, Anillo de Circunvalación, Congreso de la Unión, Eduardo Molina, and Ignacio Zaragoza.

 It connects with Lines 7 and 9 at the Station Tacubaya, Line3 at Balderas, Line8 at Salto del Agua, Line2 at Pino Suárez, Line4 at Candelaria, LineB at San Lázaro and Lines 5, 9and A at Pantitlán.
 When Line12 extension is completed, it will also connect with Line 12 at Observatorio.

 History

 Chapultepec station during the first day of operations after the inauguration.

 The first section of Line 1 was opened on 4 September 1969 as part of Mexico City Metro's first construction stage, it was inaugurated by Gustavo Díaz Ordaz, President of Mexico from 1964 to 1970, and Alfonso Corona del Rosal, Regent of the Federal District Department.
 The inauguration ceremony took place at the Insurgentes station.

 The next day the line was opened to the public.
 To the original route (Chapultepec–Zaragoza) a new station, Juanacatlán, was added to the west on 11 April 1970, and the first correspondencia (a transfer station) became functional on 1 August 1970 when Line2 was opened.
 The two westernmost stations Tacubaya and current terminal Observatorio were inaugurated on 20 November 1970 and 10 June 1972 respectively.

 Station Pantitlán was opened on 22 August 1984 as the eastern terminal during a fourth and final expansion.
 All twenty stations have operated since then, running a total track length of 18.83 km, of which 16.65 km are passenger track.
 The1 is the only line in the network that is fully underground except for some surface track in Observatorio used for maintenance.

 As of 2020, an extension of Line12 is under construction, this stretch will connect Line12 with Line1 at the Observatorio station.